As gravel bikes and gravel riding grow in popularity, so too has the amount of gravel-specific kit for those who want to

 Originally designed for mountain biking but also great for gravel riding are the Privateer Lace shoes from Giro.

-They’re comfortable, with a sole that provides a good compromise of efficiency and comfort.
+They’re comfortable, with a sole that provides a good compromise between efficiency and comfort.
 We found the sizing on these to be rather generous, so try before you buy, if you can.